William James Wanless: Retirement and legacy

 In 1928, after almost forty years of medical missionary service in India, Wanless retired to live in the United States.
 He wrote a book, Medicine in India, on his life as a doctor in India.
-He died at his home, 1016 Matillja Street, Glendale, California on March 3, 1933, and was buried at Forest Lawn Memorial Park in the same city.
-His wife Lillian died in 1973 at the age of 99 years at their home in Glendale, California.
+He died at his home, 1016 Matillja Street, Glendale, California, on March 3, 1933, and was buried at Forest Lawn Memorial Park in the same city.
+His wife Lillian died in 1973 at the age of 99 at their home in Glendale, California.
 Wanless's son Harold later carried on his father's tradition by studying medicine at the University of Toronto.

 Since its inception over 115 years ago his medical mission has grown into an institution consisting of a 550-bed teaching hospital affiliated with India's Government Medical College, a College of Nursing, an Institute of Pharmacy and various paramedical programmes.

 The Wanless Hospital and Wanless Chest Hospital are now located in the township of 'Wanlesswadi', that is 'Wanless town', made notable for its medical institutions.
 The name was given it by its citizens in that part of India and is recognized by the federal government of India.
-Wanlesswadi has its own Postal Index Number, 416414, and the Indian Railways also has a station named 'Wanlesswadi' on its Miraj–Sangli Route, which opened on April 1, 1907 for the use by ill or needy patients from across India and from abroad.
+Wanlesswadi has its own Postal Index Number, 416414, and the Indian Railways also has a station named 'Wanlesswadi' on its Miraj–Sangli Route, which opened on April 1, 1907, for the use by ill or needy patients from across India and from abroad.

 As a secondary and tertiary care centre, Wanless Hospital serves a large part of western Maharashtra and North Karnataka.
 The Wanless Hospital reputedly provides the best possible medical care to all its patients; an institution for comprehensive and dedicated health care.